MQKGitHub/HTTP-HTTPS-in-Detail/README.md

 - URLs – Tell the browser how and where to access resources online, including things like path, query string, and port.
 - HTTP Methods – Define the action for a request (GET to retrieve, POST to submit data, PUT to update, DELETE to remove).
 - Requests & Responses – The client sends a request; the server replies with a response including a status code and data.
 - Status Codes – Show the result of a request (e.g. 200 OK, 404 Not Found, 500 Server Error).
+[HTTP Status Code Examples](https://github.com/MQKGitHub/Status-Code-Image-References)
 - Headers – Extra info added to requests/responses (e.g. browser type, content type, cookies, etc).
 - Cookies – Small pieces of data saved in the browser to track sessions and remember users.